-Trustee knowledge and understanding records are updated annually as part of the Fit and Proper assessment.

-The approach for managing and maintaining Trustee Director knowledge and understanding is set out in the Fitness and Propriety policy which is reviewed annually.

-In accordance with its Annual Planner, the Trustee reviews the individual and collective skills, knowledge and understanding of Trustee Directors and the Board.

-At each Trustee meeting, an agenda item reviews forthcoming agenda items to ensure that the requisite competence exists (or can be trained or otherwise resourced) and resource is available.

-Training undertaken by each Trustee Director is recorded in their individual training logs.

-We obtained and inspected the Fitness and Propriety policy to confirm that it sets out the approach for managing and maintaining Trustee Director knowledge and understanding

-We obtained and inspected the Annual Planner to confirm that reviews of individual and collective skills, knowledge and understanding of Trustee Directors and the Board are scheduled.
+I Key Controls Identified by the Trustee of the Atlas Master Trust Procedures performed by Crowe U.K. LLP Result of Testing 9.1 The approach for managing and maintaining Trustee Director knowledge and understanding is set out in the Fitness and Propriety policy.
+We obtained and inspected the Fitness and Propriety policy to confirm that it sets out the approach for managing and maintaining Trustee Director knowledge and understanding.
+No exceptions noted 9.2 The Trustee reviews the individual and collective skills, knowledge and understanding of Trustee Directors and the Board.
 We obtained and inspected meeting minutes to confirm that a review of individual and collective skills, knowledge and understanding of Trustee Directors and the Board has been undertake by the Trustee.
+No exceptions noted 9.3 At each Trustee meeting, an agenda item reviews forthcoming agenda items to ensure that the requisite competence exists (or can be trained or otherwise resourced) and resource is available.
 We obtained and inspected meeting minutes to confirm that a forward-review of scheduled activities has been undertaken by the Trustee.

-We obtained and inspected Trustee training records maintained by the Trustee to confirm in place.
+No exceptions noted Note - as detailed in December 2021 Board meeting the Annual Planner was only agreed for Q1 2022 with the schedule of activities from Q2 2022 onwards currently being agreed in conjunction with the SEI Master Trust.
+9.4 Training undertaken by each Trustee Director is recorded in their individual training logs.
+We obtained and inspected Trustee training records maintained by the Trustee to confirm in place No exceptions noted

-10. Trustee levels of knowledge and understanding are managed and maintained in accordance with an annual training and development plan approved by the Trustee Board
+Control Objective 10: Trustee levels of knowledge and understanding are managed and maintained in accordance with an annual training and development plan approved by the Trustee Board.